My page: http://www.bmycharity.com/h4hthreepeaks

 What is H4H all about?
 It's about the blokes, our men and women of the Armed Forces.
 It's about Derek, a rugby player who has lost both his legs, it about Carl whose jaw is wired up so he has been drinking through a straw.
 It's about Richard who was handed a mobile phone as he lay on the stretcher so he could say goodbye to his wife.
 It's about Ben, it's about Steven and Andy and Mark, it's about them all.
 They are just blokes but they are our blokes; they are our heroes.
 We want to help our heroes.

-Please note, this Bmycharity website will soon be closing.
-Help for Heroes can no longer create new fundraising pages (however, donations to existing pages are still accepted).
+Please note, the Bmycharity website will be closing on 31st December 2015.
+Help for Heroes can no longer create new fundraising pages (however, donations to existing pages are accepted until the closure).
 If you would like to create a fundraising page in support of H4H, please visit https://www.justgiving.com/helpforheroes/

 If you have any questions at all, or want to talk through the transition process, please contact Bmycharity on 01980 846459 or firstname.lastname@example.org